 - 3. Web Design and Development

-Fixing something that is broke is always harder than building it right from the beginning.
+Fixing something that is broken is always harder than building it right from the beginning.
 If you are in the process of creating a new website, make sure to consider search engine friendly design and architecture before and during the actual development of the website.
 This will save you a lot of time and money and in most cases put you already ahead of a considerable number of your competitors.
 Search engine friendly design is not rocket science and search engine friendly design does not have to be ugly.
-Search engine friendly design is for the most part user friendly design as well, but there are some exceptions where compromises have to be made.
+Search engine friendly design is for the most part user-friendly design as well, but there are some exceptions where compromises have to be made.

 - 4. Get Your First Inbound Links